Zoetermeer/latro/README.rst

 for use in real-world scenarios.
 All features are subject to change.
 There are a number of non-trivial enhancements planned for the language:

-  - Parameterized, higher-order modules (ML-style functors)
   - Support for ad hoc polymorphism via protocols.
 Protocols will be fused with the module system similar to the approach being taken in the work on `OCaml implicit modules`_, which is a derivative of the implicit semantics in Scala.
-  - Custom operator definitions with fixity directives
+  - Fixity directives for custom infix operators
-  - Separate compilation
+  - Separate compilation (module dependencies only recompiled when changed)
   - Support for runtime type reflection, with reification
   - Runtime system with garbage collecition
   - Cross-platform binary compilation using an LLVM backend